l3hargav/AutoML/README.md

 ## DEV INFO

 # Ports
-The node server runs on `port 9000`, react frontend runs on `port 3000` and the flask server runs on `port 8000`.
+The node server runs on `port 9000`,
+React frontend runs on `port 3000`,
+Flask server runs on `port 8000`.
 The node server and flask file is located in the `server` folder and the react frontend is located in the `client` folder.

 # Project Structure